 A life-long conservationist and philanthropist, Vianna has a variety of wildlife experience, including fieldwork, fundraising, advising, management and start-ups.
-She is a founder member of Peace Parks Foundation and of WildInvest, and has been involved in various capacities with Tusk Trust, Support for Africa, the Sahara Conservation Fund, AfriCat, The Red Cross, Bonobo Conservation Initiative.
+She is a founder member of Peace Parks Club and of WildInvest, and has been involved in various capacities with Tusk Trust, Support for Africa, the Sahara Conservation Fund, AfriCat, The Red Cross, and Bonobo Conservation Initiative.

-Conraad Geza De Rosner
+Conraad Geza De RosneR

 A South African, our Chief of Operations and head trainer Conraad has twenty-six years bush experience under his belt.
 Starting his career as a game ranger in Zululand, Conraad became a police reservist in the Special Protected Species Unit, and has specialised for the last seventeen years in training and working with canine units in the counter-poaching arena.

 Conraad leads a formidable team, all members of which have extensive experience working with K9 counter-poaching units and have wide first-hand knowledge of the unique situations facing rangers in the field.
 He is also committed to providing the highest possible level of training to his students, both human and canine.